Lxnneke/odin-recipes/README.md

 This project will entail the following:
 A simple display of the HTML skills that have been gathered through TOP.
 A recipe page.

+At the end of this project I managed to add everything as requested, and more importantly to me, I got more familiar with the usage of git and github.
+I found this interesting and am happy to have been able to have completed it this way.